c2d7fa/jonasforth/README.md

 # Building and running

-You can run JONASFORTH inside QEMU or on real hardware.
+You can run Jonasforth inside QEMU or on real hardware.
 If you want to run inside QEMU, you should have the following dependencies installed (assuming Arch Linux):

-    $ pacman -S qemu ovmf
+    $ pacman -S fasm qemu edk2-ovmf

 Then, to run a UEFI shell inside QEMU, run: